asalmada/x-ray-images-enhancement/README.md

 `apt-get install python3-venv`

 ## Libraries
-Beforehand, setup the repository by following the instructions from [installation](installation) section.
+Setup the repository by following the instructions from [installation](installation) section.
 After activating the environment, install these libraries.

 ### numpy